-The College offers three health insurance plans from which employees can choose.
+The College offers four health insurance plans from which employees can choose.
 All plans are provided by Independence Blue Cross.
 The College provides a subsidy towards the premium cost for eligible employees.
-Certain categories of employees not eligible for the subsidy may purchase insurance at the College's group rates by paying the entire premium cost.
 Students - undergraduate and graduate - are not eligible to participate in these plans.

 Prescription drug benefits for Personal Choice PPO, Personal Choice HDHP, Keystone POS, and Keystone HMO are provided through the Independence Blue Cross Select Drug Program.
 This program includes a formulary, which is a list of approved drugs with a lower co-payment than non-listed drugs.
 See this document for more information about the formulary.